gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/checkbox.md

 ## Key association

-The following keys are processed by a Button control if it has focus:
+The following keys are processed by a Checkbox control if it has focus:

 | Key                | Purpose                                                                             |
 |--------------------|-------------------------------------------------------------------------------------|